Zurück zu allen Events

 The workshop is limited to 10-12 participants and will take place in-person.

-Places will be allocated based on a selection process that considers the information provided on the registration website and the applicant’s CV.
+Places will be allocated based on a selection process that considers the information provided in the application form and the submitted documents.

 • 24th – 28th August: Module A (5 days) - Basic Statistics and Data Analysis in R